Jyotishman89/RAG-CLI-Tutor/README.md

 A lightweight terminal-based Retrieval-Augmented Generation (RAG) assistant powered by local embeddings and LLM inference.

+This is a small learning project that behaves like a miniature language model.
+It can answer questions based on just four videos using Retrieval-Augmented Generation (RAG).

+I built it to understand embeddings, cosine similarity, and prompt-based generation in depth.

 ## 🚀 Features
 - Local embeddings using `bge-m3`
 - Query understanding and similarity search with `cosine_similarity`